MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 }
 ```

 As always, we identify the block, reference the geometry, and then include the texture.
-In this case, we’ll use ***bubble_fish*** on all sides.
+In this case, we'll use ***bubble_fish*** on all sides.

 ***Render methods***

-Now we’re onto the good stuff!
+Now we're onto the good stuff!
 Render methods using the ***material_instances*** component.

-We’ll be exploring the render_methods parameter available to textures.
-The default is opaque, so let’s see how that renders our bubble fish block.
+We'll be exploring the render_methods parameter available to textures.
+The default is opaque, so let's see how that renders our bubble fish block.

 ***Opaque***